kvalle/writings/original-lisp.md

         ('t (assoc var (cdr lst)))))
 ```

-`assoc` takes two arguments, the variable we with to look up `var` and a list of bindings `lst`.
+`assoc` takes two arguments: the variable we wish to look up, `var`, and a list of bindings, `lst`.
 The bindings in `lst` are lists of two elements, and `assoc` simply returns the second element of the first pair where the first element is the same as `var`.

 ```common-lisp
 > (assoc 'x '((x a) (y b)))